whittles/learn-bid-project/README.md

         - Single page report, don’t use the default styling.
 Recommend looking at the “Storytelling with Data” book.
 Bonus: Look into PBI Theme Generator that gives you a theme JSON file.

 ## Bonus Objectives
+### Difficulty: Moderate
 1. In either analysis (Python might be easier here), implement a rule that only allows 1 Broker to win at any specific origin city to prevent multiple brokers from calling on the same trucks that artificially inflates the cost.
 2. In either analysis, implement a rule that favors incumbents by 5% to mitigate carrier churn.
 Hint: “shadow” pricing (ask me and take notes).

+### Difficulty: Hard
+3. Implement the rules as separate scenarios from the main low-cost result.
+    - Have a summary that compares the results of these scenarios.